Varanidae: Phylogeny

 Below is a cladogram from Dong et al. 2022.

 Biology

 Monitor lizards are reputed to be among the most intelligent lizards.
 Most species forage widely and have large home ranges, and many have high stamina.
 Although most species are carnivorous, three arboreal species in the Philippines (Varanus olivaceus, Varanus mabitang, and Varanus bitatawa) are primarily frugivores.
 Among species of living varanids, the limbs show positive allometry, being larger in larger-bodied species, although the feet become smaller as compared with the lengths of the other limb segments.

-Varanids possess unidirectional pulmonary airflow, including airsacs akin to those of birds.
+Varanids possess unidirectional pulmonary airflow, including air-sacs akin to those of birds.